vpbgkt/NexPrepAI/frontend/FIREBASE_CONFIG_UPDATES.md

 # Firebase Configuration Updates Needed

-After removing phone authentication from the NexPrep codebase, please make these changes in the Firebase Console:
+After removing phone authentication from the NexPrepAI codebase, please make these changes in the Firebase Console:

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Select your project "nexprepauth"